Improving Brain Tumour Care surveys share your experiences and help create change

 Our Step by Step interactive guide outlines what happens following a diagnosis, to answer your questions and help you to understand what to expect.

-As it is not licensed in the UK, it is very unlikely that you will be able to have bevacizumab.
+It is very unlikely that you will be able to have bevacizumab.
+This is because it is not licensed in the UK.

 If your medical team believes it would benefit you, they may be able to help you to access to the drug via the following routes: